 Common Street Legal Requirements by Region

 There is no one-size-fits-all when it comes to street legality for ebikes.
-Regulations regarding what makes a bike street legal vary considerably based on where you reside in the United States.
+Regulations regarding what makes a bike street legal vary considerably based on where you reside.
+It's crucial to research the specific regulations for your state or country.

 Before beginning any modifications to your Cafe Racer, you must research local regulations carefully.
 Even minor requirements could make it illegal for your Cafe Racer to ride on public roads if a tiny detail goes overlooked; double-checking is better than facing hefty fines or an inspection failure!